mattermost/community-continuous-profiling/README.md

 - TOKEN:
 The Token for the Mattermost Bot that will authenticate and upload/post the profile attachments.
 It is best to keep this in a k8s secret.
 More information on Mattermost bots can be found [here](https://docs.mattermost.com/developer/bot-accounts.html).

+- DEVELOPER_MODE(Optional):
+When set to true local k8s config is used for developing purposes